 Materials unavailable in either campus library or in the immediate community are obtainable through interlibrary loan.
-At Loma Linda an electronic mail system is used for interlibrary communication.
-Computerized search services are also available to offer computer-printed bibliographies on medical-related subjects through the Medline and other data bases in which the Loma Linda library participates.
+An electronic mail system is used for interlibrary communication.
+Computerized search services are available to offer computer-printed bibliographies through Medline and other databases in which the libraries participate.